deekshakukreti/AdventureWorkDataWarehousing/README.md

 # AdventureWorkDataWarehousing 2019

-## AdventureWork Database version

 The project is developed in SQL Server 2019 and Visual Studio 2017.
-The datbase files attached in SQL server management studio is AdventureWorks2019.bak file.
+The database files attached in SQL server management studio is AdventureWorks2019.bak file extracted from MSDN.

 ## Project Objective